-Where a person self-identifies as a carer they may request an Adult Carer Support Plan (ACSP).
+Where a person self-identifies as a carer they may request an adult carer support plan (ACSP).
 If they appear to meet the definition of carer, the responsible local authority must prepare an ACSP.

 When carers are identified by practitioners, whether in the community or acute settings, they must be offered an ACSP.
-If they accept the offer, the responsible local authority must prepare an ACSP.
+If they accept the offer the local authority responsible must prepare an ACSP.

-Similarly, where a young person self-identifies as a carer they may request a Young Carer Statement (YCS).
+Similarly, where a young person self-identifies as a carer they may request a young carer statement (YCS).
 If they appear to meet the definition of a young carer, the responsible authority must prepare a YCS.

 When a young carer is identified by practitioners, whether in the community or acute settings, they must be offered a YCS.
-If they accept the offer, the responsible authority must prepare a YCS.
+If they accept the offer the responsible authority must prepare a YCS.

-Assessment to whether carer needs can be met by support to the cared-for person or universal Services.
+Assessment to whether carer needs can be met by support to the cared-for person or universal services.